 This article refers to graphs not available in this online version.
-The complete article is available here as a pdf.
+A pdf of complete article can be found below.

 According to most indicators from the past year, food co-op performance remains strong.
 Food cooperators are not taking their success for granted, however, and the strongest performers are taking proactive steps to meet intensified competition.

 Natural Foods Merchandiser (NFM) reported natural products retailers recorded 10.7 percent growth in 2006, but the mass market saw its sales grow 10.5 percent, its biggest increase since 1999.
 For food co-ops, aggregate was 12.35 percent, with same store growth at 8.7 percent.
 What’s more, industry profits averaged 1.46 percent, according to the Food Marketing Institute’s (FMI) Annual Financial Review of 2006.
 This is the highest profit level that has been recorded in the 37 years FMI has been tracking performance.
 The reasons they cited for it include efficiency, technology, and consumer-driven inventory management.